microsoft/unilm/dit/object_detection/README.md

 python train_net.py --config-file icdar19_configs/cascade/cascade_dit_large.yaml --eval-only --num-gpus 8 MODEL.WEIGHTS <finetuned_checkpoint_file_path or link> OUTPUT_DIR <your_output_dir>
 ```

-**Note**: There is a **bug** in the [ICDAR2019 measurement tool](https://github.com/cndplab-founder/ctdar_measurement_tool).
-We have fixed this bug during integrating the tool into our code.
-But if you want to use the tool to get a score, please modify the [code](https://github.com/cndplab-founder/ctdar_measurement_tool/blob/738456d3164a838ffaeefe7d1b5e64f3a4368a0e/evaluate.py#L146
+**Note**: We have fixed the **bug** in the [ICDAR2019 measurement tool](https://github.com/cndplab-founder/ctdar_measurement_tool) during integrating the tool into our code.
+If you use the tool to get the evaluation score, please modify the [code](https://github.com/cndplab-founder/ctdar_measurement_tool/blob/738456d3164a838ffaeefe7d1b5e64f3a4368a0e/evaluate.py#L146
 ) as follows:
 ```bash
     ...